Page last updated on: March 14th, 2021

 A Birth StoryZeus was born of Titans Cronus and Rhea.
 Cronus was notorious for being a very jealous and greedy deity.
-Out of the fear one of his children could take his throne, Cronus swallowed every child Rhea was giving birth to.
+Fearing that one of his children would take the throne away from him, Cronus devoured every child Rhea gave birth to.

 However, when Rhea gave birth to her last child, Zeus, she managed to outwit Cronus with the help of the Titans Uranus and Gaea.
 She gave her husband a stone to swallow in diapers as a substitute for her child, and sent Zeus away to the Greek island of Crete.
 Special demons called "Curetes" made noise by beating on their shields so that Cronus would not hear the baby's cries.

 Zeus was secretly raised by the nymphs and fed honey and milk with the help of the broken horn of the mother goat Amaltheia.